 Students may request a switch from one stream to another; however, transfers must be approved by the Graduate Coordinator.
 Transfers from the co-operative internship or thesis stream to the course work stream are generally approved fairly automatically.
 Transfers from either of the other streams to the co-operative internship stream will be permitted only if places are available and must be initiated at least four months before the intended start of the internship.

 As transferring to the thesis stream from either the research paper or co-operative internship streams extends the length of the student’s program, such transfers will only be granted in exceptional circumstances, and generally require the prior endorsement of the intended research supervisor.
 Finally, note that fellowship commitments can be affected by transfers between streams.
 In particular, students transferring from the thesis to either the research paper or co-operative internship stream will not be eligible for any second-year funding commitment they may have been promised in their letters of admission, as the former streams are one-year programs.

-While the Department does not have its own "in house" Ph.D. program, Memorial's interdisciplinary Ph.D. program does make it possible for students to pursue a doctorate, working with members of the Political Science Department under special arrangements.
+While the Department doesn't (yet) have its own "in house" Ph.D. program, Memorial's interdisciplinary Ph.D. program does make it possible for students to pursue a doctorate, working with members of the Political Science Department under special arrangements.
 For information on this program, prospective students should contact the interdisciplinary program director.